 Our definition and calculation of certain non-GAAP financial measures may not be comparable to similarly-titled measures of other companies.
-Adjusted EBITDA is reconciled to Net Income/(Loss), the most directly comparable measure as reported in accordance with GAAP, and should be viewed in addition to, and not in lieu of, our Condensed Consolidated Financial Statements and accompanying notes.
+Adjusted EBITDA and Implied DCF are reconciled to Net Income/(Loss), the most directly comparable measure as reported in accordance with GAAP, and should be viewed in addition to, and not in lieu of, our Condensed Consolidated Financial Statements and accompanying notes.

-The following table sets forth the reconciliation of this non-GAAP financial performance measure from Net Income/(Loss) (in millions):
+The following table sets forth the reconciliation of these non-GAAP financial performance measures from Net Income/(Loss) (in millions):